segmentio/segment-docs/src/personas/identity-resolution/identity-resolution-settings.md

 Segment's three Identity Resolution rules allow Identity Admins to block incorrect values from causing incorrect merges, to set the maximum number of values allowed per externalID, and to customize the priority of these externalIDs.

 ## Identity Resolution rules
-The following rules exist increase the likelihood that identities are resolved correctly.
+The following rules exist to increase the likelihood that identities are resolved correctly.

-### Blocked Values
+### Blocked values
 Segment recommends that you proactively block certain values from being used as identifiers.
 While these values will remain in the payload on the event itself, they are not promoted to the externalID object Segment uses to determine user profiles.

 This is important when developers have a hard-coded value for fields like user_id during QA or development that then erroneously makes it production.
 This can cause hundreds of profiles to merge incorrectly and can have costly consequences when these spaces are already feeding data into a production email marketing tool or push notification tool downstream.